dWALIDb/RISC-V-CORE-WITH-VHDL/README.md

 --rest of subroutine--

 *Comments* are used to better understand programs, the syntax is as follows:       ;this is a comment :)

-the following table organizes all the instructions:
+**DATA WORDS:** if the programmer needs data words for debugging/prompting user it can be embedded witht the code using
+/name: data,...
+an example is
+/data: $ff,1024,$10
+it is pushed to the same unordered map that labels use, thus it can be used with immediate value fields, and it is going to be taken directly as the data address of the first element, all the values generated are going to be 4 bytes because the CPU architecture is 32 bits. the following table organizes all the instructions:
 | INSTRUCTION | ASSEMBLY FORMAT | DESCRIPTION |
 |:-----------:|:---------------:|:-----------:|